azizkhanp/interview-questions/README.md

 How to find drift detection
   1. terraform refresh  or  cronjob - terraform refresh
-  2. Create a strict Rule if any IAM user wants to change any resources in AWS manually he/she needs to take approval from manager
+  2. Create a strict Rule if any IAM user wants to change any resources in AWS manually he/she needs to get approval from a manager
-  3. Audit log - Create a Lambda function to send alerts for team if there is any change happen for resources managed by terraform
+  3. Audit log - Create a Lambda function to send alerts to the team if there is any change for resources managed by Terraform
        (Like who changed resources IAM user name and timestamp ..)

 How to migrate manual deployed resources to terraform